 16.4.
 If you know or suspect that a Data Breach has occurred, do not attempt to investigate the matter yourself but contact your manager or the Data Protection Officer immediately.
 You should preserve all evidence relating to the potential Data Breach.

 17.1.
 New employees must read and understand this policy as part of their induction.
 All employees receive training covering basic information about confidentiality, data protection and the actions to take upon identifying a potential Data Breach.
 All employees are trained to protect individuals’ Data to which they have access, to ensure data security and to understand the consequences to themselves and us of any potential breaches of the provisions of this policy.

 18.1.
 We will keep full and accurate records of all our data processing activities.

 19.1.
-We will continue to review the effectiveness of this policy to ensure it is achieving its stated objectives.
+30 Technology will continue to review the effectiveness of this policy to ensure it is achieving its stated objectives.

 30 TECHNOLOGY is developing and defining new models of care to treat many serious medical conditions by enhancing the body’s healing and defence mechanisms.